 In addition to strong support, the coil layer provides a medium-level bounce.
 Even with a memory layer in the bed, the overall responsiveness of the bed is fairly quick, so the quick responsiveness and bounce come together to ease repositioning.
 Combination sleepers who turn during the middle of the night should not have issues adjusting.

 Most side sleepers will appreciate the pressure-relieving top layers of foam that reduce stress on their hips and shoulders and the spinal-alignment from the coil system, especially side sleepers who are significantly heavier than average.
 Side sleepers who are significantly lighter and need a little more help to sinking in for contouring may want to try the all-foam Leesa.
-And if you want to read more about their preferences, you can find useful information here.
+And if you want to read more about their preferences, you can find useful information about side sleepers here.

 Overall, the Sapira is a great choice for most sleepers, even those who are heavier than average.
 If the Leesa mattress interests you but you have some higher weight considerations, the Sapira is a great alternative.